stefan-schroedl/plotluck/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:

-* In the DESCRIPTION, put software names in single quotes; slightly reformulated
-* Regenerated the vignette to be in sync with the source.
-* Corrected a wrong use of testthat::skip_on_cran() in the tests
+In this version I have reformulated the DESCRIPTION according to the feedback (first sentence in active case, moved reference to ggplot2 to the end).

 ## Test environments
 * local OS X install, R 3.3.1